This article was first published in October 2018 and was updated in January 2020.

 Talking of Blloku.

-If you are looking for a fun, happening and open part of the city to come chill and people watch, this is it.
-Blloku is the area of Tirana where the wealthy used to live and is now filled with cafes, bars and galleries.
+If you are trendy and asking what to do in Tirana for a great vibe, this is it.
+Those looking for a fun, happening and open part of the city to come chill and people watch will be lead to Blloku.
+It’s is the area of Tirana Albania where the wealthy used to live and is now filled with cafes, bars and galleries.

 There is street art, there are groups of friends having a laugh and loud music at night.
 No matter what time of the day or night you drop by, Blloku is where the beautiful people come to see and be seen so grab a chair at one of the outdoor terraces and do as locals do.

 I highly recommend coming here on a weekend morning and picking one of the cafes to simply people-watch.
-This is where the modern Albania is being brewed, together with a strong and thick cup of Turkish coffee.
+This is where the modern Tirana Albania is being brewed, together with a strong and thick cup of Turkish coffee.

 Walk the old Tanner’s Bridge

 You are driving along one of the busiest roads in Tirana and suddenly, Boulevard Jean D’Arc, and stopped at a traffic light, a 18th century bridge pops up.
 This is Tanner’s Bridge.

 Kapllan Pasha’s Tomb

 What makes this monument extra special is its past.
 The tomb was part of the complex of the old mosque of Tirana which was mostly destroyed during WWII and finally demolished in the 1960s by the regime of Enver Hoxha after he declared the country atheist and proceeded to eliminate all religious buildings.

 Admire Skanderbeg’s might in the heart of the city